mynaparrot/plugNmeet-install/README.md

 ## Usage

-Using SSH, connect to your Ubuntu server.
+Using SSH, connect to your Ubuntu/Debian server.
 Download and run the installation script as the root user.

 ```
 wget https://raw.githubusercontent.com/mynaparrot/plugNmeet-install/main/install.sh